| Frequently Asked Questions (FAQs) about

 ||The grooming needs depends on the

 particular Lurcher cross.
-Two of our Deerhound Lurchers have broken coats with
+Two of my Deerhound Lurchers have broken coats with

 short coarse hair requiring very little combing.
-The other two with their
+The others have

-longer "silken" coats, can look rather scruffy without a quick
+longer "silken" coats that can look rather scruffy without a quick

 |Where can I get a